 What profession does Mario Ruoppolo take on in order to change his life?

-Discover the awards and nominations received by Il Postino: The Postman.
-Explore the history of Il Postino: The Postman and its cast and crew.
+Discover all the awards and nominations received by Il Postino: The Postman, from Oscars to film festival honors.
+Learn how Il Postino: The Postman and its cast and crew have been recognized by critics and the industry alike.

 Best Adapted Screenplay